aplteam/Tatin/Misc/CopyRegistry-Draft.md

 # Copy Registry

+## History

+1. First draft created on 2024-06-17
+2. Two amendments on 2024-06-28
+   * Definition of `-list` enhanced:
+     * Might be a variable name as well
+     * Definition of what might be specified clarified
+   * Topic "Additional REST command "SYNC" added

 ## Why / what for

-There are at least two scenarios when a user command `]CopyRegistry` is needed:
+There are at least two scenarios when a user command `]CopyRegistry` and its API equivalent are needed:

 * In case access to `https://tatin.dev` is restricted in a company by firewall rules
 * One wants to have access to the data of the principal Tatin registry without Internet access.